Houseplants: Nature’s Air Purifiers

 A brief science lesson: plants absorb the carbon dioxide (CO2) we exhale and give off breathable oxygen (O2) through photosynthesis.
 They also filter out other harmful chemicals floating in the air.

 These pollutants that we’re bombarded with daily include smoke, natural gas, pesticides, perfumes, mold, dust and bacteria.
-It was NASA who discovered that many houseplants filter out toxins like ammonia, formaldehyde and benzene that commonly make up these pollutants.
+It was NASA that discovered that many houseplants filter out toxins like ammonia, formaldehyde and benzene that commonly make up these pollutants.

 The resulting fresh air has several benefits: